2024 Indiana Democratic presidential primary

 The 2024 Indiana Democratic presidential primary took place on May 7, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-88 delegates, 79 pledged and nine superdelegates, to the Democratic National Convention were allocated to presidential candidates.
+79 delegates to the Democratic National Convention were allocated in the open primary, with additional 9 unpledged delegates.

-In Indiana, candidates have to gather at least 500 signatures from each congressional district, for a total of 4,500 signatures, to make the primary ballot.
+To make the primary ballot, candidates had to gather at least 500 signatures from each congressional district, for a total of 4,500 signatures.
 Incumbent President Joe Biden was the only candidate who met the requirements.
-"Uncommitted" did not appear on the ballot and write-in votes were not allowed.
-This was the second contest in the Democratic Party where there was one candidate on the ballot since the Alaska caucuses.
+An option for "uncommitted" did not appear on the ballot and write-in votes were not allowed, which made Indiana the second contest after the Alaska caucuses where Biden has been the only available option.